As health professionals, we routinely witness the devastating effect of smoking on our patients’ health.

 Many smokers experiencing deprivation, mental health conditions or other challenging life circumstances still want to stop smoking.
 The barriers they face to achieve this goal can add to this burden – but we can connect them to the best resources to help them succeed.

-Action for Smoking and Health, who the BMA work with closely on tobacco policy, have put together a toolkit, which provides more information about how you can support No Smoking Day.
+Tuesday 31 May 2022 marks World No Tobacco Day.
+Action for Smoking and Health, who the BMA work with closely on tobacco policy, have put together a toolkit, which provides more information on how you can support World No Tobacco Day.

 David Strain, BMA board of science chair